Hook Norton Brewery & Museum

 Founder John Harris died in 187 and the operation was taken over by his nephew Alban Clarke.
 Under Clarke's ownership, the brewery doubled in size.
 Clarke added a bottling room, shed, storehouse and stable block, built new offices, and erected the present six-storey brewery on the site of the original building.
 It is this picturesque late Victorian building that forms the core of the brewery today.

 The power the brewery Clarke installed a 25 HP steam engine to pump water from a well beneath the brewery.
 This same steam engine still powers the operation and it is thought to be one of the last steam engines in Britain still in use for its original purpose.

 Steam power did not stop thee; in 1904 Clarke bought a steam-driven wagon for delivering beer.
 This wagon was used to carry heavy loads to Banbury for further transport.
 Clarke wasn't slow to realise that this large wagon would make an excellent travelling billboard and had brightly coloured signs made for the wagon's sides.
 The steam wagon was decidedly old-fashioned by 1928 when the brewery bought its first lorry.
 The shire horses still delivered locally but the lorry handled anything further away.

 Shire horse deliveries finally stopped in 1950, only to start again in 1985.
 As of this writing, the brewery has a stable of four shire horses, two of which are retired and two are still working.
-These horses deliver to pubs within 5 miles of the brewery and you can usually see them in action three days a week (weather dependent).
+These horses deliver to pubs within five miles of the brewery and you can usually see them in action three days a week (weather dependent).
 Check the brewery website for exact times and days.
 The shire horses and dray often appear at local festivals and pub openings.